ButlerFuqua/testimony_blog/content/faq/1-whats-the-difference-app-site.md

 ## The mobile app

-Eventually, the Testimonies App will be available to download through the IOS and Google Play.
+The mobile app is currently in production.

-The app is currently in production.
+Eventually, the Testimonies App will be available to download through the IOS and Google Play stores.

 [Sign up](/signup) to be notified when the app is ready, and to stay up to date on updates from [Testimonies.app](/)